JuliaLang/julia/doc/stdlib/base.rst

    Modulus after division, returning in the range [0,m)

-.. function:: modpi(x)

-   Modulus after division by pi, returning in the range [0,pi).
-More accurate than mod(x,pi).

 .. function:: mod2pi(x)

    Modulus after division by 2pi, returning in the range [0,2pi).
 More accurate than mod(x,2pi).

-.. function:: modpio2(x)

-   Modulus after division by pi/2, returning in the range [0,pi/2).
-More accurate than mod(x,pi/2).

 .. function:: rem(x, m)